SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 -- Make sure that analysis result page is showing all the content and also the dashbord page.

 -- allow to send otp to only valid and original email.
+-- add option so that i can fill both the password and email, save in the browser itself.

 -------- Must complete only after completing above tasks.
 -- Add the Google sign in and sign up inside of my website.